PierreLecigne/affluences-client/README.md

 ## Running with Docker

-You can start this project in a Docker container, by running `docker build` then `docker run` commands.
+You can start this project in a Docker container, by running `docker:dev:build` then `docker:dev:run` commands.
 Then, Navigate to `http://localhost:4201/`